LFPy/LFPy/examples/mazzoni_example/README.txt

 - INTsXYZ.txt: Soma positions for interneurons

 How to run the simulation example:
-1. Compile the synapse model by calling 'nrnivmodl' (Linux/OSX) or ...
-(Windows), only necessary first time the example is run.
+1. Compile the synapse model by calling 'nrnivmodl' (Linux/OSX) or 'mknrndll' (Windows), only necessary first time the example is run.
 2. Run 'python ref_sim.py'

 Output data: